ndiconti/plebnet-setup/README.md

 ## Git Checkout

-Now for the the Bitcoin clone we want to *check out* that the version we have downloaded is compatible with the latest released commit.
+Now for the the Bitcoin clone we want to *check out* that the version we have downloaded can be verified with the latest released commit.

 - We do this by going into the Bitcoin/bitcoin original repo, scroll down to the bottom right `Releases > Latest`